 Another option is to hire an agency.
 For example, from a simple chat, we can get determine the broader vision you’re aiming for, and we’ll handle the design details.

-Almost 40% of millennials already use voice assistants, so it’s no surprise that voice user interface will be a healthcare website design trend in 2021.
+Almost 40% of millennials already use voice assistants, so it’s no surprise that voice user interface will be a medical website design trend in 2022.

 OhioHealth Urgent Care has an excellent example of a voice user interface (VUI) on its website.
 Their VUI allows patients to ask Alexa about wait times, locations, and more which not only improves patient experience but also cuts down on unnecessary phone calls to the front desk.

-However, there are many other ways healthcare companies can use VUI.
+However, there are many other ways medical companies can use VUI.

 For example, VUI can assist with billing, patient portal support, and prescription refills.